loht/wowAddOnUpdater/README.md

 wowAddOnUpdater
 ===============

-barebone python scrip that will update to the latest ElvUI WoW AddOn
+barebone python script that will update to the latest ElvUI WoW AddOn